top of page

 HISTORIC ROAD RIDE

-The Camino Via de la Plata on horseback follows the ancient Roman road from Seville to Santiago, taking riders through diverse landscapes of plains, forests, and historic towns.
-This moderate route allows pilgrims to immerse themselves in Spain's rich history, with stops at Roman ruins, medieval towns like Cáceres, and the UNESCO city of Salamanca.
-The terrain is mostly flat with a few gentle climbs, offering a manageable ride for experienced riders.
+The Vía de la Plata follows the ancient Roman road from Seville to Santiago, offering a unique pilgrimage on horseback.
+This moderate route is ideal for riders wanting to immerse themselves in Spain's rich history, with stops at Roman ruins and medieval towns like Cáceres and the UNESCO city of Salamanca.
+The mostly flat terrain with gentle climbs makes for a manageable ride.

 💰 Price: From €1,950 per person